faenrandir/a_careful_examination/documents/why_examine/why_should_examine_evidence.md

 The process of investigation opens the door for reconciliation with former members or other members who are grappling with difficult Church issues:

-* If an investigator see flaws in the logic or evidence that's been neglected then they can offer it up and perhaps convince those who have chosen a different path to come back.
+* If an investigator sees flaws in the logic or evidence that's been neglected then they can offer it up and perhaps convince those who have chosen a different path to come back.
 Perhaps those people have missed something?[^petesstory]
 * If an investigator is persuaded by the evidence (even partially), then they have gained some common ground with individuals who have experienced a faith transition.

 If a person investigates and their beliefs do not change, some kinds of reconciliation may still occur: